Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 example to see how the hyperparameters and other configuration variables have been changed from the defaults.

-### Output metrics
+### Debugging and Profiling
-Trainer Metrics are logged to a CSV stored in the `summaries` directory.
+If you enable the `--debug` flag in the command line, the trainer metrics are logged to a CSV file stored in the `summaries` directory.
 The metrics stored are:
   * brain name
   * time to update policy
   * time since start of training